 Does my bird need extra vitamins, minerals or amino acids?

 A calcium deficiency can lead to something called acute hypocalcemia in a parrot.
 Signs of this condition include tremors, shaking and weakness.
 A calcium supplement can be added to a parrot’s diet if this condition is suspected.
-In addition, daily exposure to sunlight can help to promote calcium absorption.
-It is generally recommended that you add a high-quality cuttlebone to your bird’s cage.
+Besides, daily exposure to sunlight can help to promote calcium absorption.
+It is generally recommending that you add a high-quality cuttlebone to your bird’s cage.

 What pointers should I remember about feeding my Amazon parrot?

 Food shouldn’t be left to linger in your bird’s cage.
 Any fresh foods or mashes that you place in your Amazon’s cage should be taken away when feeding time is over.
 A clean cage will contribute to your bird’s overall health.
 Leaving food to linger can create issues with bugs and mold.
 Of course, food is only half the story when it comes to your Amazon’s daily needs.
-Fresh water is essential!
-Make sure your bird is getting fresh water on a daily basis.
+Freshwater is essential!
+Make sure your bird is getting fresh water daily.

 Can I just put food in a food dispenser when I’m away?

 It is never appropriate to leave an Amazon parrot unsupervised when traveling.
-A parrot requires fresh food and water on a daily basis.
-Leaving food out is an invitation for mold and pests.
+A parrot requires fresh food and water daily then leaving food out is an invitation for mold and pests.
 What’s more, your parrot could become injured while using toys inside its cage while you’re gone.
 Please make proper arrangements for the care of your bird if you need to be away from home for any reason.

 Is there anything else that will be needed for my Amazon parrot besides Bird Street Bistro?

-How can I get my Amazon parrot to eat healthy?
+How can I get my Amazon parrot to eat healthily?

 Please keep in mind that you should always consult with your avian veterinarian to determine the specific dietary needs of your bird when choosing Amazon parrot food.